lady-h-world/My_Garden/reading_pages/Rainbow_Moss/virtual_env/virtual_env1.md

 To list all the virtual environments you have created, type `conda env list` through PyCharm terminal.

 The created virtual environment might have some python libraries installed by default.
-Sometimes you want to remove all these exisiting libraries, to do this run `pip list --format=freeze >> requirements.txt` to dump these library names in "requirements.txt" file, then run `pip uninstall -r requirements.txt -y` to remove them all.
+Sometimes you want to remove all these existing libraries, to do this run `pip list --format=freeze >> requirements.txt` to dump these library names in "requirements.txt" file, then run `pip uninstall -r requirements.txt -y` to remove them all.

 <b>Note:</b> The benefit of using pip list --format=freeze is that it records each package's version.
 In contrast, simply using pip freeze may show some packages' file paths on your own machine, which cannot be reinstalled on another machine.